 About The Africa Higher Education Centers of Excellence (ACE) Project

-The first phase (ACE I) was launched in 2014 with 22 Centers of Excellence in nine (9) West and Central African countries; Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Gambia, Ghana, Nigeria, Senegal and Togo.
+The first phase (ACE I) was launched in 2014 with 22 Centers of Excellence in nine (9) countries across West and Central Africa – Benin, Burkina Faso, Cameroon, Côte d’Ivoire, The Gambia, Ghana, Nigeria, Senegal and Togo.
 The Project aims to promote regional specialization among participating universities in areas that address specific common regional development challenges.
-It also aims to strengthen the capacities of these universities to deliver high quality training and applied research as well as meet the demand for skills required for Africa’s development.
-The second phase (ACE II) was launched in East and Southern Africa with 24 centers across Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Tanzania, Uganda and Zambia.
+It also aims to strengthen the capacities of these universities to deliver high quality training and applied research and meet the demand for skills required for Africa’s development.
+The second phase (ACE II) was launched in East and Southern Africa with 24 centers across 8 countries including Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Tanzania, Uganda and Zambia.

-Based on the initial successes, the World Bank and the French Development Agency (AFD) in collaboration with the African governments, launched the ACE Impact Project in 2018 to strengthen post-graduate training and applied research in existing fields and support new fields that are essential for Africa’s economic growth.
-There are 43 ACEs (25 new ones and 18 from ACE I); 5 Emerging Centers;1 “top up” center in Social Risk Management; and 5 Colleges and Schools of Engineering.
+Based on the initial successes, the World Bank and the French Development Agency (AFD) in collaboration with the African governments, launched the ACE Impact Project in 2018 to strengthen post-graduate training and applied research in existing fields and support new fields essential for Africa’s economic growth.
 The new areas include sustainable cities; sustainable power and energy; social sciences and education; transport; population health and policy; herbal medicine development and regulatory sciences; public health; applied informatics and communication; and pastoral production.
+Under ACE Impact, there are 43 ACEs (25 new ones and 18 from ACE I); 5 Emerging Centers; 2 “top up” centers in Social Risk Management and Climate Change; and 5 Colleges of Engineering, altogether making 54 project sites.

 Project Objectives